The-going/evlproject/content/core/user-api/heap/_index.md

 "#evl_alloc_heap" >}}) for 60 bytes will reserve a 64-byte chunk
 internally.

-To this end, the heap manager maintains for each extent of a given
+To this end, the heap manager maintains the following data structures for each extent of a given heap:
-heap:

 - a free page pool.
 This pool is maintained in an couple of [AVL trees](https://en.wikipedia.org/wiki/AVL_tree) to ensure